 Thus, last year, they were willing to change McCown’s Longspur to Thick-billed Longspur.
 McCown had been a Confederate soldier.
 Others that participated in massacres or ethnic cleansing of Native Americans remain unaddressed at present.
 Like Scott’s Oriole, Abert’s Towhee, Clark’s Nutcracker, and others.

-The entire argument, that social mores have changed, is an exhibition of white fragility, a face-saving attempt to say that the land has shifted under the AOS, and that in its beneficence the AOS will consider new names.
+The entire argument, that social mores have changed, frames the issue from a Eurocentric position.
+To coin a phrase from Isabel Wilkerson in her book “Caste”, focusing on social mores, and by implication white social mores, is an example of white “expectation of centrality”, where the white historical perspective is the only one on the table.
+The AOS’s reasoning is also an exhibition of white fragility, a face-saving attempt to say that the land has shifted under them, and that in its beneficence they will consider new names.
 It was not that the AOS itself was in need of reform.

 Society hasn’t changed